top of page

 • Compression using lossless or lossy for creating MrSID files.

-• Ability to control quality and ratio of compression.
+• Ability to control the quality and ratio of compression.

 • Optimization of images for storage, streaming, and/or distribution.